History Of The American Aberdeen (formerly Lowline) Breed

-a 6 month old Lowline heifer weighing 344 lb.
+a 6 month old American Aberdeen heifer weighing 344 lb.

-Lowline Cattle were developed from the Australian Angus herd established at the Trangie Research Centre in 1929 to provide quality breeding stock for the NSW cattle industry.
+American Aberdeen Cattle (formerly Lowline) were developed from the Australian Angus herd established at the Trangie Research Centre in 1929 to provide quality breeding stock for the NSW cattle industry.

 The Australian Meat Research Committee sponsored a project by Trangie Research Centre to establish the role of performance recording in a breeding program.
-The trials, to evaluate selection for growth rate on herd profitability which produced the Lowline breed began in 1974.
+The trials, to evaluate selection for growth rate on herd profitability which produced the American Aberdeen breed began in 1974.

 One herd selected for high yearling growth rates (High Line), and another selected for low yearling growth rates (Low Line), with a randomly selected control group.

 The program involved a detailed evaluation of weight gain, feed intake, reproductive performance, milk production, carcass yield and quality and structural soundness.

 The original Low Line herd comprised 85 cows, which were joined to yearling bulls also selected for low growth.
 From 1974, the Low Line herd remained closed.